stkr/vim/README.md

 # msys2 specific intallation notes

-## Starting an msys2 bash under conemu
+## Starting an msys2 bash under ConEmu

 To get the shell started in a particular working directory, use the following commandline from
 extern: